Atmotube PRO – Monitors the Quality and Safety of the Air You Breathe

-Atmotube detects a very wide range of harmful gases, toxins, and volatile organic compounds as well as PM.
-For your convenience, we created an accumulative parameter called Air Quality Score (AQS) that can instantly give you an understanding of the quality of air around.
+Atmotube detects an extensive range of harmful gases, toxins, and volatile organic compounds, as well as PM.
+For your convenience, we created an accumulative parameter called Air Quality Score (AQS) that can instantly understand the quality of air around.
 AQS changes from 0 (severely polluted air) to 100 (very clean) points.
 There’s a LED on the front of the Atmotube.
 What does each color mean?
 The LED color represents the current Air Quality Score.
 (Red – severely polluted, Orange – very polluted, Yellow – polluted, Green – moderate, Blue – good).

 Is Atmotube waterproof?

 Atmotube design is meant to provide good airflow for the sensors inside, so it can’t be waterproof at the same time.
-Please do not put it in water.
+So please do not put it in water.
 What is the operating temperature of Atmotube?
 Recommended operating temperature for Atmotube sensors is from -5°C to +50°C.

 How is Atmotube calibrated?

 Each sensor will be pre-calibrated.
-Sensors have sophisticated embedded algorithms to perform automatic calibration over time.
+In addition, sensors have sophisticated embedded algorithms to perform automatic calibration over time.